DATA-606-2023-FALL-TUESDAY/Thamatam_Abhishek/docs/proposal.md

 - Author Name: Abhishek Goud Thamatam
 - [GitHub](https://github.com/abhishekgoud23)
 - [LinkedIn](https://www.linkedin.com/in/t-abhishek-goud/)
-- Link to your PowerPoint presentation file
+- Link to your PowerPoint presentation file - yet to complete
-- Link to your YouTube video
+- Link to your YouTube video - yet to complete

 ## 2. Background